 Klinefelter syndrome

-The estimated incidence is at ~ 0.15 - 0.2% of live births.
+The estimated incidence is 0.15-0.2% of live births.

-• the testes are normal prior to puberty and small in post pubertal testes - there is absent spermatogenesis
+• the testes are normal prior to puberty and small in post pubertal testes; there is absent spermatogenesis

-• post pubertal gynaecomastia
+• post pubertal gynecomastia

 • sparse facial and axillary hair